Finding Planted Cliques in Sublinear Time: Our techniques

 \subsection{Algorithms}

-All of our algorithms build on a simple idea: once an algorithm has found slightly more than $\log n$ (say $2 \log n$) clique vertices, it can efficiently (and with high probability of success) test whether any other vertex is in the clique by checking whether it is connected to all of the certified clique vertices it already has.
-Any non-clique vertex is unlikely to be connected to all $2\log n$ clique vertices.
-The algorithm can then simply iterate over all vertices.
-Thus it will find all other clique vertices, as well as a few false positives which can be removed with some post-processing.
+All of our algorithms build on a simple idea: once an algorithm has found slightly more than $\log n$ (say $2 \log n$) clique vertices, we can efficiently (and with high probability of success) find all the other planted clique vertices.

-Subroutines of this form are not new, and are known in the planted clique literature~\cite[Lemma 2.9]{dekel2014finding}.
-However, we need our subroutine to run in time $\widetilde{O}(n)$ and without knowledge of the planted clique size.
+Subroutines of this form are not new, and are well-known in the planted clique literature~\cite[Lemma 2.9]{dekel2014finding}.
+However, we need our subroutine to run in time $\widetilde{O}(n)$ (which is optimal) and without knowledge of the planted clique size.
 The clique completion lemma in \cite{dekel2014finding} both needs $k$ to be specified, and runs in time $\Omega(k^2)$, which could be $\widetilde{\Omega}(n)$, and so is unsuitable for our purposes.

-We circumvent this and create a clique completion subroutine with the desired properties by using a slightly different post-processing technique.
-This post-processing may make the subroutine appear more complicated than it needs to be, but without this post-processing, the subroutine does not work as intended.
-In Section~\ref{subsec:cliquecompletion} we describe this subroutine \textsc{Clique-Completion} (Algorithm~\ref{alg:cliquecompletion}) which takes a subset of the clique of size $2\log{n}$ and, in running time $O(n\log{n})$, returns the planted clique with high probability (as long as $k = \omega \left( \log^2 n \right) $).
-Building on this subroutine, our algorithms first find a subset of the clique of size $2 \log n$ and then invoke the completion procedure to find the remaining clique vertices.